-- 1. The motion effects making up the motion code known as D-BOX Motion Code; - 2.
-A motion controller serving as interface between the optical disc player or the video server that contains the film, and the D-BOX motion system; - 3.
-The D-BOX motion system which includes electromechanical pistons (actuators) that are embedded in a platform, seat or other types of equipment.
+- 1. the software motion effects programmed frame by frame based on visual content; - a motion controller serving as an interface between the visual content (films, video games, simulation and training, amusement ride) and the D-BOX motion system; - 3. the D-BOX motion system, consisting amongst other things of proprietary electromechanical actuators built into a platform, a seat, or another type of equipment.